RicardoIT-Web/diners-3star-restaurant/README.md

 [User Story #2](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/2) As a administrator I can view pending customer bookings so that I can approve or reject reservation requests.

-[User Story #3](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/3) As a Admin I can view User Contact details so that I can reach out to them regarding their booking requests.
+[User Story #3](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/3) As a administrator I can view User Contact details so that I can reach out to them regarding their booking requests.

-[User Story #4](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/4) As a Admin I can access the menu section so that I can remove existing menu and replace with new menu.
+[User Story #4](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/4) As a administrator I can access the menu section so that I can remove existing menu and replace with new menu.

 [User Story #11](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/11) As a administrator I can manage the table layouts so that I can have flexibility with moving tables around to meet demand.

-#### User stories - User features
+### User stories - User features

 The following user stories were satisfied by downloading the Django Allauth application which provides the project with built in tools to manage authentication, registration and account management:

-[User Story #5](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/7) As a User I can click on Menu in the navbar so that I can view the days specials.
+[User Story #5](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/5) As a User I can click on Menu in the navbar so that I can view the days specials.

+[User Story #6](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/6) As a User I can Click on navbar and select "contacts" so that I can view the restaurants contact details.

 [User Story #7](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/7) As a User I can click on navbar and select "register" so that I can create a personal account.